- Which employers must follow this law?

 No. Only benefits provided to employees beyond what is required by law are required to be included as part of an employee’s compensation under the pay equity law.
 Since PERS benefits are dictated by Oregon law, the varying benefits provided for different tiers of PERS-covered employees do not need to be factored in employees’ total compensation.

-- May employers still give bonuses to individual employees (such as sign-on, retention, attendance and performance)?
+- May employers give bonuses to individual employees (such as sign-on, retention, attendance and performance)?

 Yes.
-Employers may still give employees bonuses, so long as they are available to all employees performing work of comparable character on an equal, non-discriminatory basis.
-While the provision of employee bonuses are not prohibited under this law, the opportunity to obtain a bonus must be included as part of an employee’s total “compensation.”
+Employers may give employees bonuses, so long as they are available to all employees performing work of comparable character on an equal, non-discriminatory basis.
+While providing employee bonuses is not prohibited under this law, the opportunity to obtain a bonus must be included as part of an employee’s total compensation.